AlexOBarnes/StarWatch/dashboard/README.md

 Logo images of the API data sources with adjacent link to the API webpages.

-### Page 2 - Astronomy
+### - Page 2: Astronomy

 <span style="color:magenta;">Celestial Body Select Box</span>:

-Select box that allows you to filter visualisations on the astronomy page by celestial body.
+Select box that allows you to filter the astronomy visualisations by celestial body.
 Includes all non-earth solar system planets, the sun, and the moon.

 `'<BODY> Visibility Across the UK'`